-California's public cloud computing cluster for safe, ethical, equitable, and sustainable AI
+California's public cloud computing cluster for safe, ethical, equitable, and sustainable AI - fully owned and hosted within the University of California.

 CalCompute is designed to make AI development safe, ethical, equitable, and sustainable while ensuring powerful computing resources are accessible to everyone - not just big tech companies.
 California already leads the world in AI innovation, and CalCompute aims to expand that innovation to benefit everyone through advances in medicine, wildfire prediction, climate science, and more.